NEMD Summer School 2026

 Many molecular simulation schools focus either on broad introductions to molecular dynamics or on specific techniques such as machine-learning potentials.

 This school takes a different approach.
-We focus on non-equilibrium molecular dynamics for liquids and interfaces, emphasising:
+We focus on non-equilibrium molecular dynamics for fluids and interfaces, emphasising:

 • physical understanding of transport processes

-• practical methods for extracting viscosity, heat flux, slip, and surface tension
+• practical methods for extracting slip lengths, heat fluxes, and interfacial properties

 • connecting molecular-scale results to continuum and engineering models